-Our board of directors has determined that each of the current directors and director nominees, with the exception of Mr. Perham, is "independent," as defined by the listing rules of the NASDAQ Stock Market, or NASDAQ, and the rules and regulations of the Securities and Exchange Commission, or SEC.
+Our board of directors has determined that each of the current directors, with the exception of Mr. Perham, is "independent," as defined by the listing rules of the NASDAQ Stock Market, or NASDAQ, and the rules and regulations of the Securities and Exchange Commission, or SEC.
 Our board of directors has standing Audit and Compensation Committees, each of which is comprised solely of independent directors in accordance with the NASDAQ listing rules.
 No director qualifies as independent unless the board of directors affirmatively determines that he has no direct or indirect relationship with us that would impair his independence.
 We independently review the relationship of the Company to any entity employing a director or on whose board of directors he is serving currently.
-In the case of Mr. Berg, our board of directors has considered that we lease our corporate headquarters from Mission West Properties, Inc., of which Mr. Berg is the chief executive officer and chairman of the board, and has determined that this relationship does not interfere with his exercise of independent judgment in carrying out the responsibilities of a director.
-The board of directors also has considered the share ownership of the directors or their family members and determined in the case of Mr. Berg that his ownership of approximately 5% of our outstanding stock and the ownership of approximately of 6% of our outstanding stock by his daughter's trust do not interfere with his exercise of independent judgment in carrying out the responsibilities of a director.